 Featured among a list of luminaries in Paul Zollo’s 2016 book: More Songwriters on Songwriting (Da Capo Press), Michael Peter Smith is as productive as ever!
 He recently released Songwriting, a CD recording that is part master class, part memoir.
 Recorded at WFMT Studio in Chicago, Songwriting was featured on the music program Sweet Folk Chicago, and is available at CD Baby.

-Michael has been singing, writing and touring in North America for over five decades.
+Michael’s rich life included singing, writing and touring in North America for over five decades.
 His songs have been recorded by artists the world over.
 His song The Dutchman is considered a classic in the folk lexicon.

 LET US GO TO THE BANKS OF THE OCEAN